blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 - Allowing the Prophet to break any term of any treaty without consequence as long as Allaah gives an exemption
 - Allowing the Prophet exemptions from several rules
+- Allowing the Prophet to cancel the freeing of a slave, and to sell him to someone else